mariegrace31/capstone_one/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for giving me this opportunity and you too for the time you took going through this project.
+I would like to thank Microverse for giving me this opportunity, many thanks to Cindy Shin the author of the origanl design and you too for the time you took going through this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <!-- LICENSE -->